Be Wary of "Alternative," "Complementary,"

 Stephen Barrett, M.D.

-"Alternative medicine" has become the politically correct term for questionable practices formerly labeled quack and fraudulent.
-Most media reports on this topic contain no critical evaluation and feature the views of proponents and their satisfied clients.
+During the 1990s, "alternative medicine," became established as a politically correct term for questionable practices formerly labeled quack and fraudulent.
+The terms "complementary medicine." and "integrative medicine," are also used in the same way.
+Most media reports on these topics contain no critical evaluation and feature the views of proponents and their satisfied clients.

 Loose Definitions Cause Confusion

 To avoid confusion, "alternative" methods should be classified as genuine, experimental, or questionable.

 - Genuine alternatives are comparable methods that have met science-based criteria for safety and effectiveness.